The Global Carbon Budget as a cointegrated system: Estimating and testing the model

 \subsection{Unrestricted benchmark model}

-The model in \eqref{E:sinks}--\eqref{E:GCB} informs our choice of deterministic terms.
-An unrestricted constant in the VECM, which is defined in first differences $\Delta Y_t$, translate into linear trends in levels $Y_t$, and this is precisely the form of the emissions equation~\eqref{E:emiss}.
-There are no other types of trend in the model, and therefore the only deterministic term is an unrestricted constant.
+We first determine the appropriate lag length.
+The model in \eqref{E:VECM_RF}--\eqref{E:VECM} suggests $k=1$, but of course the unrestricted model \eqref{E:VECM_RF} could have any number of lags $k\geq 0$.
+Thus, we estimate the unrestricted model \eqref{E:VECM_RF} with full rank and no restrictions on the coefficient matrices for several choices of lag lengths.
+Because we want to allow for linear trends, we include a constant and a time trend in the unrestricted model.
+A summary of the results from unrestricted VAR models for $Y_t=[S^L_t, S^O_t, E_t, C_t]'$ are presented in Table~\ref{T:lags} with detailed single-equation residual diagnostics reported in Table~\ref{T:resids} in Appendix~\ref{S:app-empirical}.

-In analyzing the cointegrating rank in an unrestricted VAR for $Y_t=(S^L_t, S^O_t, E_t, C_t)'$, one can argue for including or excluding SOI as an explanatory variable, in addition to the unrestricted constant.
-The SOI explains some variation in the system, but as a stationary variable, it is not central to the cointegrating relations, as noted above.
-Based on residual diagnostics, reported in Table~\ref{T:resids} in Appendix~\ref{S:app-empirical}, we note that we need either $k=1$ lag or inclusion of SOI, or preferably both.
-For robustness, we report in Table~\ref{T:trace} the trace test statistics for all four variations: with and without SOI and with and without a lagged difference.
+The results in Table~\ref{T:lags} suggest that either $k=0$ or $k=1$ lags would be appropriate.
+Neither shows signs of misspecification.
+While the LR test for exclusion of lags suggests that $k=0$ lags could be sufficient, this non-rejection could be caused by the fact that there are many zero entries in the structural $\Gamma_1$ matrix; see~\eqref{E:VECM}.
+Furthermore, we prefer $k\geq 1$ such that the structural model is nested in the unrestricted model.
+Thus, we select $k=1$.

-A priori, we expect three cointegrating relations to be present in $Y_t$ as given by \eqref{E:sinks} and \eqref{E:GCB}.
-For the latter we note that $E$, $S^L$, and $S^O$ cointegrate in the budget equation with cointegrating vector $(1,-1,-1)$ to yield $\Delta C_t - X_{4,t}$, which is~I(0).
+A priori, we expect three cointegrating relations to be present in $Y_t$ as given by \eqref{E:sinks} and~\eqref{E:GCB}.
 Equivalently, emissions are the only source of stochastic trend in the system.
-Table~\ref{T:trace} confirms that the clear finding from all four specifications that we consider here, without imposing any restrictions on the parameters, is a rank of three.
+Table~\ref{T:trace} confirms that the clear finding from our specification, without imposing any restrictions on the parameters, is a rank of three especially using bootstrap $P$-values for the trace test \citep{CRT2012}.
 At this point, the statistics cannot tell whether emissions play any specific role.

-We note that including SOI strengthens the significance of the third cointegrating relation.
-Consequently, our chosen unrestricted benchmark model is the cointegrated VAR with one lagged difference, cointegration rank three, and including SOI and an unrestricted constant term as exogenous explanatory variables.
-The VECM form of the benchmark model is thus given by \eqref{E:VECM_RF} with $p=4$, $k=1$, $r=3$, and $X_t = SOI_t$, where $\alpha$ and $\beta$ are of dimension $p\times r = 4\times 3$ and $U_t$ is the $4\times 1$ reduced-form error vector.
+Consequently, our chosen unrestricted benchmark model is the cointegrated VAR with one lagged difference, cointegration rank three, and including an unrestricted constant term and a restricted trend term, as well as the climate and dummy covariates $Z_t$ as exogenous explanatory variables.
+The VECM form of the benchmark model is thus given by \eqref{E:VECM_RF} with $p=4$, $k=1$, $r=3$, and $Z_t = [ENSO_t, PDO_t, D2020_t]'$, where $\alpha$ and $\beta$ are of dimension $p\times r = 4\times 3$ and $U_t$ is the $4\times 1$ reduced-form error vector.

 Letting $\hat{U}_t$ denote the residuals, the maximized (quasi) log-likelihood function of the model is

 where $T=63$ is the number of observations of $\Delta Y_t$, and